incountry/sdk-nodejs/README.md

   oauth: {
     clientId: '',                   // {string} Required when using oAuth authorization, can be also set via INC_CLIENT_ID
     clientSecret: '',               // {string} Required when using oAuth authorization, can be also set via INC_CLIENT_SECRET
-    authUrl: '',                    // {string} Optional - custom endpoint to use for fetching oAuth tokens },
+    authEndpoints: '',              // {object} Optional - custom endpoints regional map to use for fetching oAuth tokens },
   endpoint: 'INC_URL',              // {string} Optional - Defines API URL
   encrypt: true,                    // {boolean} Optional - If false, encryption is not used.
 If omitted is set to true.